rackerlabs/docs-core-infra-user-guide/cloud-config/compute/cloud-servers-product-concepts/time.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Synchronizing time with NTP
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^
-During boot, Linux sets the Cloud Server's system clock to the same time as the physical server's hardware clock.
-After this initial synchronization, Linux maintains the Cloud Server's clock separately from the hardware clock.
+During boot, Linux sets the cloud server's system clock to the same time as the physical server's hardware clock.
+After this initial synchronization, Linux maintains the server's clock separately from the hardware clock.
 If the hardware clock is incorrect, then this can cause issues with anything that relies on having the correct time.